Visyond/website-hugo/site/content/features/import-and-export.md

 requestURL: /request
 bgImage: /img/banner.jpg
 infoBlockFirst:
-  - descr: >-
-      You don’t have to build your spreadsheet from scratch when starting with Visyond, simply import it and you are ready to go!
-You can always export the spreadsheet from Visyond to Excel.
+  - descr: "* You don’t have to build your spreadsheet from scratch - import it to Visyond, and you are ready to go\r\n* Visyond can handle even the most complex spreadsheets and is cross-compatible with Excel\r\n* Export spreadsheets from Visyond to Excel at any time\r\n"
     files:
       - descr: Upload your model and continue working on it in Visyond.
         file: /img/Import Spreadsheet.png